underscoreio/underscoreio/src/html/_posts/2015-07-02-annihilators-in-scala.md

 - *Annihilation:* `product(zero, a) = zero` and `product(a, zero) = zero`
 - *Associativity:* although not strictly implied by the description above it seems a good idea to mandate that `product(product(a, b), c) == product(a, product(b, c))`

-So far, so simple, but this is not really useful.
-Let me talk a bit about the example that motivated this blog post to illustrate why.
+So far, so simple, but this is not really useful as is.
+Let me talk a bit about the example that motivated this blog post to illustrate why, and guide our further exploration.

-In our case we were dealing with various types of intervals.
+In our case we were dealing with various types of sets, particularly time intervals.
 When we take the intersection of two non-overlapping intervals we end up with an empty interval, which annihilates all further intersections.
 Note that the empty interval has no start or end, unlike all non-empty intervals, so it requires a different representation.
 An algebraic data type like the below is representative[^invariant].

 ~~~ scala
 sealed trait Interval[A]